Sandpainting: Tibetan sandpainting

-Tibetan Buddhist sand paintings usually composed mandalas.
-In Tibetan, it is called dul-tson-kyil-khor (mandala of coloured powders).
+Tibetan Buddhist sand paintings are usually composed of mandalas.
+In Tibetan, it is called dul-tson-kyil-khor (mandala of colored powders).

 The sand is carefully placed on a large, flat table.
 The construction process takes several days, and the mandala is destroyed shortly after its completion.
 This is done as a teaching tool and metaphor for the "impermanence" (Pali: anicca) of all contingent and compounded phenomena (Sanskrit: Pratītya-samutpāda).

 The mandala sand-painting process begins with an opening ceremony, during which the lamas, or Tibetan priests, consecrate the site and call forth the forces of goodness.
-They chant, declare intention, mudra, asana, pranayama, do visualisations, play music, recite mantras, etc.
+They chant, declare intention, mudra, asana, pranayama, do visualizations, play music, recite mantras, etc.